 Be Vawy, Vawy Quiet

-Miller has taken a page out of Elmer Fudd’s book these days with their machines, focusing on getting it as quiet as possible.
-For any welder working in construction, manufacturing, fabrication or repairs, this will allow a lot more flexibility to your work and schedule while increasing safety.
+Miller has taken a page out of Elmer Fudd's book these days with its machines, focusing on making them as quiet as possible.
+For any welder working in construction, manufacturing, fabrication, or repairs, the quietness of the Miller welders/generators improves your job site's efficiency and overall safety.

 Older welder/generators had their engines towards the back of the machine, resulting in less efficient airflow and a whole lot of noise.
 The new Bobcats now have their engines rotated towards the front of the machine, making them much quieter than older and competing models.

-What this means is that you’ll be able to have more control over when and where you use your engine driven machine.
-You’ll be able to get started earlier during the hot summer days and go longer at night when people would normally be upset by loud noises.
-If you’re working in commercial welding or welding near people’s houses, the low noise levels can often be required for certain jobs.
+This means that you'll have more control over when and where you use your engine-driven machine.
+You'll be able to get started earlier during the hot summer days and go longer at night when people would usually be upset by loud noises.
+If you're working in commercial welding or welding near residential areas, low noise levels can often be required for certain jobs.

 Hands-Free Starting

-Getting your engine driven machine started can be a real pain, especially in cold weather.
-The Bobcat’s hands-free starting automatically sets the proper air/fuel mixture and eliminates the need to manually engage the choke.
+Starting your engine-driven machine can be a real pain, especially in cold weather.
+The Bobcat's hands-free starting automatically sets the proper air/fuel mixture and eliminates the need to manually engage the choke.

 Extra Power